Why We Will Never Fly Air Asia Again (long haul)

 Travel with children is completely different and we are learning many lessons with each new trip.

-The most important thing when travelling with kids is that they are comfortable and happy.
+The most important thing when traveling with kids is that they are comfortable and happy.
 This usually means being well-fed, entertained, comfortable with ample rest time.

 You really have to consider these, especially when flying as it is a drain anyway, without these extra challenges.